Best Running Rain Jackets of 2025

 Do I need to size up when buying a rain jacket?

-While the overall sizing of different rain jackets is fairly standard, they all have various cuts and fit an array of body types differently.
-If you generally only toss a rain jacket on over a single layer, or maybe a thin insulating layer, you can probably get away with the same sized rain jacket as the rest of your running wardrobe.
-But it’s probably worth sizing up if you’re running in environments where you have to layer up underneath a rain jacket.
-If you want to be able to wear a small pack under your rain jacket, sizing up is a good idea, too.
-While the material in many rain jackets has some stretch to it, a jacket like the Outdoor Research Helium Rain Jacket doesn’t have a lot of give to it and can inhibit range of motion if it’s too small.
-Choosing the larger size is often worth it if you’re in between sizes.
+While the overall sizing of most rain jackets is fairly standard, they all have various cuts and fit an array of body types differently.
+If you generally only toss a rain jacket on over a single layer, or maybe a thin insulating layer, you can probably get away with the same-sized rain jacket as the rest of your running wardrobe.
+It’s probably worth sizing up if you’re running in environments where you have to layer up underneath a rain jacket.
+If you want to be able to wear a small pack under your rain jacket, you’ll probably need to size up as well.
+The Salomon Bonatti Trail jacket is specially designed to accommodate a pack underneath.
+While the material in many rain jackets has some stretch to it, some jackets don’t have a lot of give and can inhibit your range of motion if it’s too small.
+The Outdoor Research Helium Rain Ultralight Jacket has less stretch than many other options in this guide.
+Choosing the larger size is often worth it if you’re between sizes.

 Should I prioritize weight or protection in a rain jacket?

-This comes down to personal preference and how much you can spend.
+This comes down to the conditions you generally run in, and also how much you can spend.
 Generally, the highest-priced items will offer both minimal weight and maximal protection.
-But if your budget is minimal, you’ll likely have to sacrifice a bit of one or the other.
-If weight is your biggest concern, the Rab Phantom Waterproof Pull-On Jacket is a great option.
+But if you’re looking to save a bit of money, you’ll likely have to sacrifice one or the other.
+If weight is your biggest concern, the Rab Phantom Waterproof Jacket was our top ultralight pick.
+If you value protection, we loved The North Face Summit Series Superior Futurelight Jacket for its all-day, all-weather protection, even though it’s the heaviest jacket in this guide.
 In the end, the best running rain jacket is one you’re willing to carry, even if it’s not the most protective one available, so you’ll want to get one you’re not averse to putting in your pack for any run.

 Is it worth paying more for an expensive rain jacket?